 Systems and Networks

 You will gain an introduction to the role of the operating system and how it manages computer resources such as memory, processes and disks.

 Databases, Interfaces and Software Design Principles

 You will gain an introduction to the theory and practice of database systems and experience with a modern database system through the use of the SQL language.You will cover the structure and workings of database systems, design and implementation of a database driven website, and the principles of software engineering design.

 |You will conduct a piece of empirical and/or theoretical research in an appropriate strand of the degree, under the supervision of a member of academic staff.
 Where appropriate, your project may also be conducted in conjunction with an external organisation and may involve a substantial software implementation.

-In both semesters, you will then have the option to take some of the following optional modules, making up 120 credits in total from taught modules:
+In one or both semesters, you will then study the following optional modules: